Green cover crop trials on outdoor pig units

 An innovative trial, which brings together pig producers, landlords and various organisations is underway to compare the use of different cover mixes at outdoor pig sites.

-An innovative trial, which brings together pig producers, their landlords and organisations including Norfolk Rivers Trust, Anglian Water, AHDB Pork and Kings Seeds is underway to compare the use of different cover mixes at outdoor pig sites.
+An innovative trial – which brings together pig producers and their landlords, organisations including Norfolk Rivers Trust, the Environment Agency, Anglian Water, AHDB Pork and Kings Crops, and a EU project known as ‘TOPSOIL’ – is underway to compare the use of different cover mixes at outdoor pig sites.

 The two sites were divided into approximately 8-10 ha plots following a cereal harvest, and these were sown in autumn with either a standard pig mix, fallow mix or herbal mix.
 The pigs were then moved onto the respective sites in early spring.